manami-project/manami/README.md

 * No installer, it's portable

 ### Why?
 Manami is not meant to be an alternative to MAL.
 It should be seen as an extension.
-It provides an index list for you local anime and features that I personally missed on MAL which have never been implemented.
+It provides an index list for your local anime and features that I personally missed on MAL which have never been implemented.

 ### Installation
 * Needs Java8 u66 or higher
 * Download the *.jar file of the latest [release](https://github.com/manami-project/manami/releases)
 * No installation or additional setup needed.
 Just Download the *.jar and start it by double click
-    * or via console: java -jar manami.jar
+    * or via console: `java -jar manami.jar`